 - Take a surrey bike ride around Crescent Lake

 - Resort hop – each of the resorts has its own unique theme and things to see.
 It’s definitely worth it to visit other resorts to check them out.
-This is probably one of my #1 recommendations for a non-park day at Disney World
+Resort hopping is probably one of my #1 recommendations for things to do in Disney World besides the parks

 - Head to the spa for some pampering and relaxation